- Get link

 Bright screens, caffeine, and chaotic evenings confuse your internal clock.

-Sleep rituals help your body wind down before sleep, so your system knows it’s time to rest—not scroll.
+When sleep is off, so are your mood, energy, focus, and metabolism.
+Sleep rituals help you wind down before bed so your system knows it’s time to rest—not scroll.

 π§⚕️ Expert Conversation: What Sleep Doctors Recommend